 I have submitted a registration form that contains some errors.
 Should I re-submit the form?

-No, please do not re-submit the registration form as this will result in duplicate registrations for the MNE Group.
+No, please do not re-submit the registration form as this will result in duplicate registrations for the MNE group.
 Instead, please email us at [email protected] with the subject title as “Correction to Registration Form <Acknowledgement number of the original submission>”.

 The email should include the following details: